| Vortigern Studies has the

 called semi-Pelagian.
 But Faustus, even when

-rejecting the Predestination, was strongly
+rejecting the Predestination, was strongly anti-Pelagian.

-anti-Pelagian.
-And nothing historical connects
+And nothing historical connects Vortigern with St

-Vortigern with St Germanus, whose official Life
+Germanus, whose official Life is indeed silent

-matter, something he would certainly not have
+he would certainly not have been had he known of

-been had he known of any such heretical
+any such heretical tendencies!

 - Who was the father of Vortigern?